Childhood Apraxia of Speech

 Many other speech and language disorders can cause limited or unclear speech.
 Childhood apraxia is a very complex disorder.
 It can be difficult to diagnose.
 Because of this, a speech language pathologist (SLP) may need to diagnose the condition.
 An SLP has a lot of experience with speech problems.
-This helps him or her to distinguish childhood apraxia from other kinds of speech conditions.
+This helps the SLP distinguish childhood apraxia from other kinds of speech conditions.

 The SLP will ask about your child’s medical history.
-He or she will ask you about what signs of speech problems you note.
+They will ask you about what signs of speech problems you note.
 The SLP may also need to rule out other possible causes.
 These may include muscle weakness, comprehension problems, or hearing problems.

 How is childhood apraxia of speech treated?

 Speech language therapy is the main treatment for apraxia of speech.
 SLPs often use a variety of methods to treat it.
 Your child’s SLP might try methods such as: